-eToro is an international finance and brokerage firm that provide a number of financial products.
-Founded in 2006 in Tel Aviv, Israel, eToro is the largest social trading network in the world with over 13 million investors across 140 countries using eToro.
+eToro is an international finance and brokerage firm that provides a number of financial products.
+Founded in 2006 in Tel Aviv, Israel, eToro is the largest social trading network in the world with over 30 million investors across 140 countries using eToro.
 They are known for developing, and remaining an industry leader in social trading or ‘trade matching’ software targeted at newer investors.
-Whilst traditionally only known for CFD and FOREX trading, eToro now allows you to buy and hold conventional shares with $0 Brokerage.

 This article will explore a bit more about eToro, in order to determine whether their Brokerage-free fee structure might be suitable for someone on the path to Financial Independence